Bombe: Structure

 At each position of the rotors, an electric current would or would not flow in each of the 26 wires, and this would be tested in the bombe's comparator unit.
 For a large number of positions, the test would lead to a logical contradiction, ruling out that setting.
 If the test did not lead to a contradiction, the machine would stop.

-The operator would record the candidate solution by reading the positions of the indicator drums and the indicator unit on the Bombe's right-hand end panel.
+The operator would then find the point at which the test passed, record the candidate solution by reading the positions of the indicator drums and the indicator unit on the Bombe's right-hand end panel.
 The operator then restarted the run.
 The candidate solutions, stops as they were called, were processed further to eliminate as many false stops as possible.
 Typically, there were many false bombe stops before the correct one was found.

 The candidate solutions for the set of wheel orders were subject to extensive further cryptanalytical work.
 This progressively eliminated the false stops, built up the set of plugboard connections and established the positions of the rotor alphabet rings.
 Eventually, the result would be tested on a Typex machine that had been modified to replicate an Enigma, to see whether that decryption produced German language.